 New Journal Issue

 American Indian and Alaska Native Mental Health Research is now available!
-This issue covers a variety of topics related to American Indian and Alaska Native (AI/AN) mental health and well-being, including diabetes self-efficacy and self-care, attention deficit-hyperactivity disorder in boys and girls, and a review of recent substance abuse prevention efforts.
+This issue covers a variety of topics related to American Indian and Alaska Native (AI/AN) mental health and well-being, including PTSD and HIV risk behavior, attitudes about psychological help among ANs, and a review of mental health and substance use interventions for adolescents.